- Where to Stay in Santorini

 Staying in Santorini

-6. Where To Stay In Santorini – The centerpiece of Santorini is the caldera (the cliffs surrounding the ancient volcano).
+Where to Stay in Santorini – The centerpiece of Santorini is the caldera (the cliffs surrounding the ancient volcano).
 The main towns along the caldera are Fira, Firostefani, Imerovigli, and Oia and this is where most visitors should stay for awesome views and lots to do and see.
 Fira is the largest town on Santorini and the hub of the bus system (making it easy to get to any other part of the island).
 Stay in Fira for shopping, restaurants, and nightlife.
-Firostefani is a 10 minute walk north of Fira.
+Firostefani is a 10-minute walk north of Fira.
 It’s much quieter than Fira but still close enough to almost feel like the same town.
-There are dozen restaurants and several food markets in Firostefani but no bars or shopping.
+There are dozens of restaurants and several food markets in Firostefani but no bars or shopping.
 Imerovigli is another 15 minutes north of Firostefani.
 Imerovigli has the best views of any place in Santorini.
 It has a secluded, romantic atmosphere.
 There are a half-dozen excellent restaurants in Imerovigli, a few markets, but no shopping or nightlife.
 Oia is at the far northwest tip of the island and feels separated from the rest of the island.
 It has lots of shopping and places to eat and one small (but lively) bar.
-Like Imerovigli it has a romantic vibe but is much busier and feels like a real town.
-Booking.co.uk is the best website for booking Santorini hotels.
+Like Imerovigli, it has a romantic vibe but is much busier and feels like a real town.
+These are the best hotels in Santorini and Booking.com is the best website for booking a place to stay.

 Santorini Activities & Attractions